 Network Planning

-The final Active Transportation Network Plan will identify a long-term network for both on-street and off-street active transportation facilities.
-The long-term network will propose facilities that will provide connected, continuous, comfortable, and accessible opportunities for people walking and biking.
+The final Active Transportation Network Plan identifies a long-term network for both on-street and off-street active transportation facilities.
+The long-term network proposes facilities that will provide connected, continuous, comfortable, and accessible opportunities for people walking and biking.

-The District of Kent has received funding in-part through the federal Active Transportation Fund to develop an Active Transportation Network Plan (ATNP).
-With input from the community, the ATNP will establish a collective vision for active transportation in Kent and identify priority projects and locations for active transportation infrastructure.
+The District of Kent received funding in-part through the federal Active Transportation Fund to develop an Active Transportation Network Plan (ATNP).
+With input from the community, the ATNP establishes a collective vision for active transportation in Kent and identifies priority projects and locations for active transportation infrastructure.

 Active transportation is any human-powered mode of transportation such as walking, cycling, skateboarding, or using a mobility aid, like a wheelchair.
 Other new and emerging transportation modes such as e-scooters and e-bikes can also fit in this category and may use the same trails and pathways.

-The project process will begin in the Fall of 2022 and will be completed at the end of 2023, with a range of engagement activities and opportunities to provide feedback.
+The project began in the Fall of 2022 and was completed at the end of 2023.
+It included a range of engagement activities and opportunities for the public to provide feedback.